mapillary/mapillary_tools/README.md

 * [PIL]
 * [Piexif]

-Note that we're using a fork of [Piexif](https://github.com/hMatoba/Piexif).
-Please follow the instructions below to install.
+Note that we're using a fork of [Piexif](https://github.com/hMatoba/Piexif) installed along with the tools.

 Installing